Tinitto/article_curator/README.md

 ### [message_queue](./message_queue)

-This is message queue service that has two methods and a mongodb for persistence of messages.
+This is message queue service that has two methods and a nosql database for persistence of messages.
 It is built on [nodejs](https://nodejs.org/en/).

 The methods are via [gRPC](https://grpc.io/).
 They include: